 Here’s a quick summary of the changes the SECURE Act brings:

-4. The so-called “stretch IRA” is no longer.
+- The so-called “stretch IRA” is no longer.
 Most beneficiaries of IRAs must now withdraw 100% of those assets within 10 years of inheriting the account.
 This presents a challenge to any IRA that names a trust as a beneficiary, because the new 10-year payout rule will still apply.
-However, there are still certain beneficiaries who may “stretch” the payout of their inherited IRA:
+However, there are still certain beneficiaries who may “stretch” the payout of their inherited IRA: Spouses; minor children, but not grandchildren; disabled and chronically ill individuals; and those who are not more than 10 years younger than the IRA owner.

 Wondering exactly how the SECURE Act will affect your retirement, estate or tax plan?
 Talk to one of our experienced financial planners and find out!
 Click here to set up a no-cost, no-obligation appointment.